Structure and energy transfer in homogeneous turbulence below a free surface: Role of upwellings and downwellings

 \subsection{Topology and magnitude}

 The no-penetration condition at the free surface implies that, for small $z$ and an approximately flat surface, $u_z \sim z \partial u_z / \partial z$ \citep{mckenna_role_2004}.
 This amounts to a positive correlation between the surface divergence $\beta = \partial u_x / \partial x + \partial u_y / \partial y = - \partial u_z / \partial z $ (with the gradients evaluated at the surface) and the sub-surface vertical velocity, making $\beta$ a natural metric to gauge the local state of upwelling/downwelling \citep{guo_interaction_2010}.
-Figure \ref{fig:uz_duzdz_correlation_scales} (a) and (b) show instantaneous fields of $u_z$ and $\partial u_z / \partial z$, respectively, with the depth normalized by both $L_\infty$ and $L_\lambda$.
-Within a distance $O(L_\lambda)$ of the surface, there is an apparent resemblance between both fields.
+Figure \ref{fig:beta_uz_coupling_big} (a) and (c) show instantaneous fields of $u_z$ and $\partial u_z / \partial z$, respectively, with the depth normalized by both $L_\infty$ and $L_\lambda$.
+Within a distance $O(L_\lambda)$ of the surface, there is a resemblance between the two fields.
 At larger depths the coherence is gradually lost.

 These visual observations are supported by the flow statistics.
-Figure \ref{fig:uz_duzdz_correlation_scales} (c) shows how $L_z^\mathrm{T}$ (the characteristic scale of $u_z$ in the homogeneous $x$ direction) shrinks as the surface is approached, while the characteristic scale of $\partial u_z / \partial z$ (based on the integral of its autocorrelation, which is $O(L_\lambda)$) remains approximately constant.
+Figure \ref{fig:beta_uz_coupling_big} (b) shows how $L_z^\mathrm{T}$ (the characteristic scale of $u_z$ in the homogeneous $x$ direction, shown in black) shrinks as the surface is approached, while the characteristic scale of $\partial u_z / \partial z$ (based on the integral of its autocorrelation which is $O(L_\lambda)$), grows sightly.